Shop our Instagram

 Unsure what to consider when looking for a harness for your Chihuahua?
 Here are 5 elements the perfect Chihuahua dog harness should feature.

-1- No PRESSURE ON THE NECK
+1- Chihuahuas can't have PRESSURE ON THE NECK

 Because Chihuahuas don’t have a lot of muscle on their neck, many of them end up suffering from tracheal collapse.
 Therefore, we recommend using a harness that takes the weight away from its neck.

-2- PADDING AND VENTILATION
+2- Chihuahuas need PADDING AND VENTILATION

 Chihuahuas are known to have very sensitive skin, and that’s especially true for short-haired Chihuahuas.
 We recommend using a harness that is soft and padded for Chihuahuas, with plenty of ventilation to help keep your Chihuahua comfortable in warm and humid weather.

 3- chihuahuas need ADJUSTABILITY